Next Events

 We try to run the events in as a professional manner as possible with referees and helpers receiving expenses for their attendance.
 Entries will be capped to ensure the events are run in a smooth manner with no requirement for multiple waves of poules in the first round.
 The initial events will usually run with one round of poules (ideally of 7s and 6s, however this size poules is not possible for all entry numbers), followed by Direct Elimination down to the winner, however the organisers reserve the right to adapt this format if it is thought that the entry number requires a different format.
 The 5th event, ‘The Series Final’ will run as a poule of 8 followed by Direct Elimination to find the Series Grand Final Champions.

-Check-in and start times will be published approximately 2 weeks before the initial events once a good idea of entry numbers are known.
+Check-in and start times will be published approximately 2/3 weeks before each events once a good idea of entry numbers are known.
 Entry caps will be detailed on this website if they are required once entries start coming in and a entry cap for each event will be set at closing date for each event.
 In past years we have tried to set earliest check-in closing times at 10.00am to give fencers time to travel from many areas of the country on the day, however if numbers and circumstances require, some events may have to start earlier (9.00am or such) but we will try to avoid this.
-Dependant on numbers some events may start in the late afternoon/early evening to ensure each event is finished with as little waiting around as possible with the last final being completed as early as possible.
-The plan is for events to start as close to the check-in times as possible so you will probably be scratched if you are not checked-in on time.
-Please ensure you give yourselves spare time to arrive at the event before your check-in closes.

 Communication